rmatafonov/cucumber-spring-skeleton/README.md

 * Rename **`myproject.library-conventions.gradle`** as you need, probably just **`library-conventions.gradle`** is acceptable accordingly to Gradle documentation
 * Rename **`myproject.test-conventions.gradle`** as you need, probably just **`test-conventions.gradle`** is acceptable accordingly to Gradle documentation
 * Order of renaming:
-    1. Rename root project
+    1. Rename root project <br>
-        1.1 Rename the directory before opening the project 1.2 Rename **`rootProject.name`** in settings.gradle
+        1.1 Rename the directory before opening the project <br>
+        1.2 Rename **`rootProject.name`** in settings.gradle <br>
-        1.3 Give correct names to modules in settings.gradle
+        1.3 Give correct names to modules in settings.gradle <br>
     2. Rename modules directories accordingly (with Ctrl + F6 for IntelliJ IDEA)
+* Kotlin:
+    * Version 1.3.72 is used as the most stable for 08-Jan-2021
+    * Don't ignore Gradle output with warnings about incompatible versions
+        * E.g. jackson-module-kotlin:2.12.x uses Kotlin 1.4.x - so for Kotlin 1.3.72 jackson-module-kotlin:2.11.x has to be used